After a flood - making an insurance claim

 - keep copies of all letters, emails and faxes you send or receive

-- keep all receipts of any emergency repair work you have done, like fixing electric fittings, so you can claim back the money
+- keep receipts of any emergency repair work you paid for, like fixing electric fittings, so you can claim back the money

-Make sure you don’t throw anything away until the insurance company tells you to (except food that has gone off).
+Don’t throw anything away until the insurance company tells you to except: